Forest fertilization with paper mill residues

 When trees grow, they absorb carbon dioxide from the air and nutrients as well as base cations from the soil.
 When trees are felled for pulp and paper production, nutrients and base cations gather in sludge and ashes.
 A small segment of carbon accumulates in the waste from the purification plant, which purifies the process waste water.
 By transforming sludge into biochar and mixing it with ashes, among other things, a new type of soil conditioner improvement is produced which can be used in forest nurseries or directly in the forest.
 When the biochar is returned to the forest, both acidification and carbon dioxide emission can be reduced.

-"We have conducted a with in 2018, and last autumn, Vinnova notified us that we were granted around SEK 2,000,000 to the project, which now moves into the next phase," says Maria Sandberg.
+"We have conducted a pilot project with lab studies in 2018, and last autumn, Vinnova notified us that we were granted around SEK 2,000,000 to the project, which now moves into the next phase," says Maria Sandberg.
 "The companies involved invest the same amount, bringing the budget up till around SEK 4,000,000.
-The participation of the Forest Agency also means that we can carry out research in forest soil, which is fairly unique in the world, and in March we will cultivate new plants of fir and "
+The participation of the Forest Agency also means that we can carry out research in forest soil, which is fairly unique in the world, and in March we will cultivate new plants of fir and pine trees"

 Enriched biochar becomes pellets